Hesen2021/Hesen2021/README.md

 - 👋 Hi, I’m @Hesen2021
-- 👀 I’m interested in java
+- 👀 I’m interested in java engineering
-- 🌱 I’m currently learning ShangHai in China
+- 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me caisc1997@163.com